mayerrobert/jmurmel/README.md

-The data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long), characters and vectors (character vectors aka strings, bitvectors and vectors that can contain any data).
+The data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long), characters, vectors (character vectors aka strings, bitvectors and vectors that can contain any data) and hashtables.
 String literals are 2000 chars max length.

 Most of these features can be disabled using commandline arguments.